Dick Advocaat: Club career

-From 1973, Advocaat's playing career continued for Roda JC until he moved to VVV-Venlo during the 1976–77 season.
+From 1973, Advocaat's playing career continued for Roda JC until he moved to VVV during the 1976–77 season.
 With Roda JC, Advocaat made 121 total appearances and scored 2 goals.
 When the club was to be discontinued in 2009, Goal.com described him as their most famous player.
-In his first season with VVV-Venlo, Advocaat scored 2 goals in 20 appearances.
+In his first season with VVV, Advocaat scored 2 goals in 20 appearances.
 He made 33 appearances in the 1977–78 season, scoring four goals, and made a further 21 appearances in his final season at the club.
 In total, he made 74 appearances and scored 6 goals.

 In 1978, Advocaat made the move to the United States to play with the Chicago Sting in the North American Soccer League (NASL).
 That season, he made 24 appearances, scoring two goals.
 In 1979, he scored three more goals in 28 appearances and for the 1980 season, he scored one further goal from 29 appearances.
 During the break between the 1979 and 1980 NASL seasons, Advocaat returned to the Netherlands and made 11 appearances, scoring one goal, for his former club, FC Den Haag.

 Following the 1980 NASL season, Advocaat moved to Sparta Rotterdam to play the remainder of the 1980–81 season.
 He spent 18 months at the club, scoring six goals and making 61 appearances.
 Following that, Advocaat moved to Belgium and played in the second division for K. Berchem Sport.
 However, he only made ten appearances there before moving back to the Eredivisie to join Utrecht, where he made 39 more appearances before the end of his playing career.